 - Stephen J. Reynolds, geoscientist and geoscience education researcher (more info) geology professor at Arizona State University, Steve Reynolds creates visualizations to use in his undergraduate geoscience classes.
 Reynolds also conducts collaborative research on the effectiveness of visualizations in developing spatial literacy in students.

 - Jim Slotta, education researcher.
 A professional researcher in the Graduate School of Education, University of California, Berkeley, Jim Slotta leads a team of researchers, teachers, and technology specialists in developing the Web-based Inquiry Science Environment (WISE).
 WISE provides a technology-rich environment that supports students and teachers as they perform cognitively informed inquiry projects.

-- Barbara G. Tversky, cognitive psychologist. (more info) Professor of psychology at Stanford University, Barbara Tversky's research addresses memory, spatial cognition and language.
+- Barbara G. Tversky, cognitive psychologist. ( This site may be offline. ) Professor of psychology at Stanford University, Barbara Tversky's research addresses memory, spatial cognition and language.
 Specific topics of interest include picture memory and pictorial representations, imagery, spatial thinking, spatial language, cognitive maps and graphs, recollections and eye witness testimony.

 - David H. Uttal, cognitive psychologist.
 Assistant professor of psychology at Northwestern University, Uttal's research is focused on cognitive development, particularly the development of symbolic and spatial reasoning, and cultural differences in mathematics cognition and achievement.